shatis26/codereviewai/README.md

 **Internal System Instruction:**
 > "You are a senior principal software engineer...
 Focus on Readability, Modularity, Code Smells, Bugs, Best Practices, and Security."

-## ⚠️ Notes

-- **Client-Side Limitation**: For a production app, the API calls should be proxied through a backend server to keep your API key secret.
-This project uses client-side calls for demonstration purposes.
-- **File Size**: Limited to ~50KB text files for browser performance.